July 25, 2012

 “living at the limits of her infinite and boundless mind”.

-She said she learned early on, as a toddler convalescing in the hospital, that if she wanted something, no matter what obstacles she had to hurdle, she would have to go get it.
-She learned then everything is within arm’s reach and for the taking if you simply go after it.
+As a toddler convalescing in the hospital, she learned early on that if she wanted something, no matter what obstacles she had to hurdle, she would have to go get it.

 She learned then everything is within arm’s reach and for the taking if you simply go after it.

-I learned from those three “collisions”; two by chance – one because I was tunnel-vision on my way to the gate: that although they may have perceived me as able-bodied, I was truly the one disabled by my own sense of entitlement and perspective.
+I learned from those three “collisions”; two by chance – one because I was tunnel-vision on my way to the gate: that although they may have perceived me as able-bodied, I was indeed the one disabled by my sense of entitlement and perspective.

-Yet with an open mind, appreciative of another person’s beliefs and perspectives, and a belief that everything is within your reach if you go after it, then you move to an able-bodied even super-bodied even if your body won’t cooperate.
+Yet with an open mind, appreciative of another person’s beliefs and perspectives, and a belief that everything is within your reach, if you go after it, you move to an able-bodied, even super-bodied, even if your body won’t cooperate.

-Your thoughts become the supreme operator of your earth-suit, and if you choose, the sky is the limit for you to rise.
+Your thoughts become the supreme operator of your earth suit; if you choose, the sky is the limit for you to rise.